anagarona/anagarona.github.io/_pages/about.md

 ## Publications

-My research has been published in leading journals across **cell biology, genetics, microbiology, and evolutionary biology**.
+My research has been published in leading journals across cell biology, genetics, microbiology, and evolutionary biology.
 I am the **first author on 4 peer-reviewed papers** and author on **1 additional paper**.

 See my [**Publications**](/publications/) or visit my [**ORCID**](https://orcid.org/0000-0002-7300-5836) profile for a complete list.